 A Day In The Life of an Inpatient Rehab Occupational Therapist

-Pretty frequently I’m asked by new occupational therapists and students what a typical day is like working as an occupational therapist in the inpatient rehab setting.
-While there’s not one simple way to answer this question, I think it will be valuable to at least lay out what happens in a “normal” day for me.
+Frequently, I’m asked by new occupational therapists and OT students what a typical day is like working as an occupational therapist in the inpatient rehab setting.
+While there’s not a quick way to answer this question, I figured it will be helpful to at least lay out what happens in a “normal” day for me.

-In the inpatient rehab setting, I can have a super smooth day where everything goes according to schedule, or the day can go in a much crazier direction.
+I can have a super smooth day where everything goes according to schedule, or the day can go in a more hectic direction.
 The latter happens much less often, though, thankfully.

 My Morning Routine